They're weirder than you even thought.

-The right-hand grip strength of men between the ages of 20 and 24, according to the Journal of Hand Therapy.
+The right-hand grip strength of men between the ages of 20 and 24, says the Journal of Hand Therapy.
 (Yes, it’s a real thing.)
-Back in 1985, the number was 121 pounds.
+In 1985, the number was 121 pounds.
 One explanation: Today’s young people spend so much time typing on their phones, their hand strength has diminished.

-Millennials who, despite their Internet addiction, “rely on their mother or stepmother for health information,” according to the TransAmerica Center for Health Studies.
+Millennials who, despite their internet addiction, “rely on their mother or stepmother for health information,” says the TransAmerica Center for Health Studies.
 Then there’s this: “The most common health conditions that millennials are facing include depression (17 percent), weight issues (15 percent overweight and 7 percent obesity), and anxiety disorders (14 percent).”

-Millennial homeowners “aspire to have their lawns be the envy of their neighborhood,” according to John Deere. ” They even rated it above having a nice TV.”
+Millennial homeowners “aspire to have their lawns be the envy of their neighborhood,” says John Deere. ” They even rated it above having a nice TV.”
 Interestingly, only 37 percent of “older generations” give a crap about lawn envy.